 Richard first started exploring photography in his early teens, although it wasn’t something he initially saw as a career goal.
 He played around with his father’s camera and joined the yearbook committee.
 But he still saw himself as an architect and, after graduating from Three Rivers High School in 1988, enrolled at Montreal’s Dawson College to study architecture through the Applied Science program.
 It proved to be an imprecise fit.
 The program included a mandatory chemistry class, which felt to him to be too disconnected from architecture.
 “Chemistry was a lost cause for me,” he says.
 “I didn’t understand it.”

 During that time, he saw an ad for the Marines stating that the military would pay for university after service.
 Thinking he could ultimately study architecture at a university and concentrate on more trade-specific courses, he contacted the U.S. recruitment office and enlisted.
 That decision wound up pulling his career goals into sharp focus.
-Part of his work involved using photography for reconnaissance, and it reinforced his love for interpreting the world through a lens.
+Part of his work involved using photography for reconnaissance, and it reinforced his love of interpreting the world through a lens.
 “I’ve always been attracted to composition, light, structures and blocking,” he says.
 “That came rushing back to me during my time as a Marine.”

 After finishing his service, he returned to Montreal and began studying photography at Dawson College.
 He lasted a few weeks.
 “The whole structure of learning in that context—of actually sitting in a classroom rather than being out in the world—was not something I could do anymore.”
 So he spent a year in New York City learning the craft in real-world settings, including interning under fashion photography greats such as Michael Thompson, Mario Testino, Robert Klein and Richard Avedon.